SamyPesse/blini/README.md

 First of all, this library is a Work-In-Progress and Proof-Of-Concept.

-Before creating Blini, I've used a lot [Mongoose](http://mongoosejs.com) for production applications, Blini borrowed a few concepts from it.
+Before creating Blini, I've used a lot [Mongoose](http://mongoosejs.com) for production applications, Blini borrowed a few concepts from it (Checkout the full list of [differences](docs/from-mongoose.md)).

 ## Principles